-7.1 The benefits of the proposal are that the building would provide self-contained apartments suitable for use as shared accommodation, thereby potentially releasing dwellings for occupation by families; the residential use is compatible with the character of the area and is of an appropriate design and scale; there would be an acceptable impact on neighbour amenity and upon highway safety.
+- 7.1 The benefits of the proposal are that the building would provide self-contained apartments suitable for use as shared accommodation, thereby potentially releasing dwellings for occupation by families; the residential use is compatible with the character of the area and is of an appropriate design and scale; there would be an acceptable impact on neighbour amenity and upon highway safety.
 The proposal would be in accordance with policies contained within the development plan.
-This is given significant weight.
+This is given significant weight. - 7.2 The negative impacts are the loss of an employment use.
+Notwithstanding this, the site is not allocated as a good quality existing employment site suitable for retention. - 7.3 On balance, as the principal of residential development on the site has been established under 18/00538/FUL; is considered to be no more intensive than the 2018 permission in terms of both size, scale, footprint, parking provision and level of occupancy; and given the above benefits and subject to appropriate conditions, the development accords with adopted plan policies.
+There are no planning policy reasons to justify the refusal of the application.

-- 7.2 The negative impacts are the loss of an employment use.
-Notwithstanding this, the site is not allocated as a good quality existing employment site suitable for retention. - 7.3 On balance, as the principal of residential development on the site has been established under 18/00538/FUL, and given the above benefits and subject to appropriate conditions, the development accords with adopted plan policies. - 8 Conclusion - 8.1 Recommend that conditional planning permission be granted.
+- 8 Conclusion - 8.1 Recommend that conditional planning permission be granted.